Singulink/Singulink.Collections.Weak/Docs/index.md

 - `WeakList`: Collection of weakly referenced values that maintains relative insertion order.
 - `WeakValueDictionary`: Collection of keys and weakly referenced values.

-**Singulink.Numerics.BigDecimal** is part of the **Singulink Libraries** collection.
+**Singulink.Collections.Weak** is part of the **Singulink Libraries** collection.
 Visit https://github.com/Singulink/ to see the full list of libraries available.

 ## Information and Links